Dynatrace-APAC/Workshop-Kubernetes-GKE/labs/lab2/README.md

 3. Click on "Install Activegate" at the bottom of the page
 4. Click on "Linux"
 5. Copy Step 2 and paste into your terminal.
-6. Copy Step 4 and append "sudo" (acting as root command) onto terminal
+6. Copy Step 4 and append "sudo" (installing as root) onto terminal

 Once completed, you should see Activegate under Deployment Status.